Parliamentary.ai

 Description

-Designated harbour authorities gain the power to issue "harbour directions" concerning ship movement, mooring, equipment, and manning within their harbours.
-The Secretary of State (and devolved administrations) is given the power to make harbour closure orders, allowing for the closure of non-viable harbours.
-This includes provisions for the transfer of functions, property, and liabilities.
+• Harbour Authorities: Designated harbour authorities gain the power to issue directions regarding ship movements, mooring, equipment, and manning within their harbours.
+The Secretary of State is given the power to issue harbour closure orders, relieving harbour authorities of statutory functions where harbours are no longer commercially viable.

-The bill extends the jurisdiction of port constables in England and Wales, allowing them to act outside their designated area with the consent of the chief officer of police of the area in question.
+• Port Constables: The bill extends the jurisdiction of port constables in England and Wales to allow them to act outside their designated area with the consent of the chief police officer of the relevant area.

-The bill updates the regulations concerning manning requirements for ships and clarifies the methods for marking the location of wrecks.
+• Manning Requirements and Wreck Marking: The bill clarifies manning requirements for ships and updates regulations related to marking the location of wrecks.

 Government Spending